cambridge-ceu/csd3/applications/peer.md

 Note that R/3.4` (due to `/usr/local/software/master/R/3.4/bin/python` points to `/usr/local/software/master/R/3.4/bin/python3.7`) has to be loaded before `python/2.7`.

-The `peertool`, R and python packages are accessible through module `ceuadmin/peer/full`, e.g.,
+The `peertool`, R and python packages are accessible, e.g.,

 ```bash
 cd examples